How to Stop Being Self-Centered in a Relationship: 25 Ways

 19. Compliment your partner everyday

-You might think this is unnecessary because your partner already knows how you feel about them- but if you’re trying to stop being self-centered, then complimenting them can make them more special, and can help you think about other people and not just you.
+You might think this is unnecessary because your partner already knows how you feel about them, but if you’re trying to stop being self-centered, complimenting them can make them more special and help you think about other people, not just yourself.

 20. Don’t use your partner

-If you’re looking for ways to change your personality and how to stop being self-centered, then it’s time to assess your relationship.
-Are you in a relationship with your partner because you like them, or because you can use them for your benefit?
+If you’re looking for ways to change your personality and how to stop being selfish, it’s time to assess your relationship.
+Are you in a relationship with your partner because you like them, or can you use them for your benefit?

-Maybe you’re using your partner for their money, or their connections.
+Maybe you’re using your partner for their money or their connections.
 This is a typical self-centered personality.
-And if you think you are simply using them, then it’s best to cut things off before you hurt your partner.
+And if you think you are simply using them, it’s best to cut things off before you hurt your partner.

 21. Leave your ego at the door